-Larger, more developed cities provide more digital services than small and medium-sized cities, towns and rural communities.
+Larger, more developed cities provide more digital services than small and medium- sized cities, towns and rural communities.
 The interoperability of public services is considered as an important factor for reducing digital gaps between countries and regions.
-Public institutions, civil society and companies should cooperate and exchange knowledge, as this helps to boost the local digital ecosystem and foster the co-creation and delivery of new types of services.
+Public institutions, civil society and companies should cooperate and exchange knowledge, as this helps to boost the local digital ecosystem and foster the cocreation and delivery of new types of services.

-2 Seventh report on economic, social and territorial cohesion.
+&lt;sup>2 Seventh report on economic, social and territorial cohesion.
 My Region, My Europe, Our Future - 2017 State of the European Territory - Contribution to the debate on Cohesion Policy post 2020 - ESPON - 2019

 Interregional cooperation can contribute to a smarter Europe by enabling European regions to improve their regional policies and programmes for innovation and R&D support, particularly within their Smart specialisation strategy.
-Experience exchange and policy learning in key areas like, for instance, skills development for smart specialisation and entrepreneurship, digitalisation of the economy and the society, uptakes of advanced technologies, innovation in SMEs, will enable regions to accelerate and improve the implementation of their regional growth policies.
+Experience exchange and policy learning in key areas like, for instance, skills development for smart specialisation and entrepreneurship, digitalisation of the economy and the society, uptakes of advanced technologies, innovation in SMEs, non-technological innovations (organisational, social, etc.) will enable regions to accelerate and improve the implementation of their regional development policies.